sassoftware/sas_kernel/Readme.md

 #### For the Jupyter Lab extensions

-There is a seperate reposity where the extensions are developed and maintained.
+There is a seperate repository where the extensions are developed and maintained.
 See [that repo](https://github.com/jld23/sas_kernel_ext) for details

 #### For the Legacy Jupyter Notebook